akhodakivskiy/VimFx/documentation/commands.md

 Closes the current tab and _count_ minus one of the following tabs.

+If you don't want that FF exits when that last tab is closed, you can change the corresponding FF setting in the [about:config](https://support.mozilla.org/de/questions/1015675): Set "browser.tabs.closeWindowWithLastTab" to false.

 ### `X`

 Restores the _count_ last closed tabs.